Frequently Asked Questions

-This particular peer support specialist training is provided by certified peer support specialists Jess Wojcik and Lisa Koller through Path to Prime, LLC.
-There are other organizations who provide peer support specialist training in Idaho and each one has a different application process.
+This particular Peer Support Specialist Training is provided by Path to Prime, LLC.
+There are also other organizations who provide Peer Support Specialist Training in Idaho and each training entity has a different application process.

 What is the primary qualification I have to meet in order to attend the training?

-You must identify as a person in recovery from mental illness or mental illness with a co-occurring substance use disorder who has received behavioral health services and has at least one (1) ongoing and continuous year in recovery from mental illness or co-occurring disorders.
-Please read the Peer Support Specialist Training Guide, linked at the bottom of the page, to learn about additional qualifications that are required to attend the training.
+You must identify as a person who has lived experience with your own mental health challenges and a mental health recovery journey and have at least one (1) ongoing and continuous year in strong recovery.
+Please read the Peer Support Specialist Training Guide linked at the bottom of the page to learn about additional qualifications that are required to attend the training.

 What should I do before applying to the training?

-Be sure to visit the training page to read the application instructions and Peer Support Specialist Training Guide in full and take the self-assessment at the end of the guide.
+Be sure to visit the training page to read the application instructions and Peer Support Specialist Training Guide and reflect on the questions at the end of the guide.
 It's very important for you to educate yourself about the training and profession you are pursuing.